Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 - PR can drive valuable ‘traffic’ to your website where visitors can learn more about your photography services, products and offerings

-- Publicity can lead to growth in your online audience, your social media followers and your email marketing list
+- Publicity can therefore lead to the growth of your online audience.
+More people may follow you on social media followers and join your email marketing list

-- And…it can help to generate and boost your enquiries and sales!
+- Being featured in the press can help to generate and boost your enquiries and sales!

 Now I hope you can see why I’m so passionate about helping photographers leverage the power of PR in their marketing?!